bitcoin-api/bitcoin-api-full-stack/README.md

 ./deployProduction --meta="e"
 ```

+**Set Up AWS SES**

+Set up your [AWS SES](https://aws.amazon.com/ses/) email.
+SES is used to send emails for setting up exchange accounts.

+First, verify the email that you're going to be using to send the exchange emails from.
+You can also verify the entire domain of the email that you're sending from.
+Verifying your email can be done on [this page in the AWS SES browser console](https://console.aws.amazon.com/ses/home#verified-senders-domain:).

+Next, create an [AWS SNS](https://aws.amazon.com/sns) topic to forward email events to an AWS Lambda function.
+Call this topic `bitcoin_api_auxiliaryEmailCaseEventForwarder_staging` or `bitcoin_api_auxiliaryEmailCaseEventForwarder`.
+On creation, give it a nickname `S_ba_Email` or `P_ba_Email` (this is optional, you can give it another nickname if you want😃🤠).
+You can create and configure your SNS topics in the [AWS SNS browser console](https://console.aws.amazon.com/sns/v3/home#/dashboard).

+For the SNS topic you just created, attach your `bitcoin_api_eService_handleAuxiliaryEmailCase` Lambda function as a subscriber.

+Now, back in your [AWS SES browser console](https://console.aws.amazon.com/ses/home), go to your email's or your domain's settings.
+In the sections, go to the notifications section and click "Edit configuration".
+In the "SNS Topic Configuration" settings, for `Bounces` and `Complaints`, choose `bitcoin_api_auxiliaryEmailCaseEventForwarder_staging` or `bitcoin_api_auxiliaryEmailCaseEventForwarder`.
+Leave the `
+Include original headers` checkbox unchecked.
+Press "Save Config" after.

+**Set Up API Gateway HTTP API**

 For the Bitcoin-Api exchange API, just repeat creating an HTTP API in the same way you created the `bitcoin_api_core_api` API except using the exchange Lambda functions.
 You can name it `bitcoin_api_exchange_api_staging` or `bitcoin_api_exchange_api`.